FAQs

 - “Researchers should assess risks to data and implement appropriate security controls to protect against malicious attacks, geopolitical or economic threats, data corruption and data loss.”

-Ideally, an R-CSTRA should be requested early in a research project when information systems and solutions are being planned.
+Ideally, a research cyber risk assessment should be requested early in a research project when information systems and solutions are being planned.
 Early assessments allow for greater flexibility in making necessary security changes.
-However, an R-CSTRA remains valuable at any stage of the project.
+However, an assessment remains valuable at any stage of the project.

-An R-CSTRA is recommended but not required.
-However, certain research agreements or ethics protocols may mandate an assessment.
+A research cyber risk assessment is recommended by the university but not required.
+However, certain research agreements or ethics protocols may require an assessment.

-Upon completion, the requester will receive a report from RISP detailing:
+Upon completion, the requester will receive a report from the Research Information Security team detailing:

 - Triaged security priorities